stevedonovan/gentle-intro/4-modules.md

 }
 ```

+So far, there's `mod3.rs`, containing `main`, a module `foo.rs` and a directory `boo` containing
+`mod.rs`.
+The usual convention is that the file containing `main` is just called `main.rs`.

 Why two ways to do the same thing?
 Because `boo/mod.rs` can refer to other modules defined in `boo`,
-Update `boo/mod.rs` and add a new module - note this is explicitly exported as a submodule!
+Update `boo/mod.rs` and add a new module - note that this is explicitly exported.

 ```rust
 pub fn answer()->u32 {